joe-elmoufak/amazon-checkout/README.md

 # CYPRESS Amazon Shopping Basket Test

 ## Project setup
-Run the following command at the root of the FE Nova project.
+Run the following command at the root of the project.
 This will install all dependencies.
 ```
 npm install
 ```